 The Australian Mathematical Society Lift-off Fellowships are prestigious fellowships which jump start the careers of young mathematicians by supporting them after the submission of their PhD thesis.
 The Lift-off Fellowships are awarded on the basis of academic merit.
 Fellowships can be used for living expenses, to attend conferences, for travel and to fund visits of collaborators.

 Applications can be made at any time.
-Prospective applicants should obtain a copy of the Lift-off Fellowship application form (PDF (PDF, 151 KB) or Word (DOC, 102 KB)) before submitting an application electronically to the secretary of the selection committee via the email address: Liftfirstname.lastname@example.org.
+Prospective applicants should obtain a copy of the Lift-off Fellowship application form (in PDF format (PDF, 151 KB) or as a Word document (DOC, 102 KB)) before submitting an application electronically to the secretary of the selection committee via the email address: Liftemail@example.com.
 Applications should include a full CV, a letter of support from your supervisor and referees’ reports on two papers accepted for publication, or at least two examiners’ reports on your thesis.

 The list of the fellowships awarded by the Society can be found on the Lift-Off Fellows page.

-The members of the selection committee for the fellowship are:
+The members of the selection committee for the fellowship are as follows.

 Lift-off Fellowship Rules